 The competencies and goals employees establish in the system will be rated on a new five point scale (Exceptional, Strong, Satisfactory, Needs Development, and Unsatisfactory).

-Supervisors/Managers and employees will establish performance goals and enter them into an online system.
-This system will allow both employees and their managers to update and track progress on the goals throughout the year.
+Supervisors/Managers and employees will establish performance goals and enter them into the Performance Management @ Tech system.
+The Performance Management @ Tech system will allow both employees and their managers to update and track progress on the goals throughout the year.
 An employee's overall rating will be based both on progress on reaching established goals and performance in aforementioned competency areas.

 Career Development Plan